-The biggest difference between yesterday’s best multiplayer shooters and today’s common multiplayer shooter can be summarized in one word: Mods.
-That stands for modifications.
-Multiplayer shooters on PC around 10 years ago not only had more content than today’s (and free added official content AKA DLC was commonplace), but they were designed to let players do whatever they want with the game due to almost unlimited modding capability thanks to official mod tools.
+Many multiplayer shooters on PC between the late 1990s and mid to late 2000s not only had more content than today’s on average (and free added official content AKA DLC was commonplace), but they were designed to let players do whatever they want with the game due to vast modding capability thanks to official mod tools.

 The modded features of my modded Crysis Wars server over the base game includes:

 - Dozens of new maps with auto map downloading.
 Some are heavily themed like the otherworldly screenshot above shows, maps designed not around any of the game modes but for nanosuit training, crazy vehicle racing maps, etc.